Café Filho, president of Brazil from 1954 to 1955. Public domain image.

 In terms of domestic economic policy, Gudin adopted a fairly orthodox stabilization plan, characterized by the following measures:

-• Contractionary fiscal policy: There was a reduction in public investments and a fruitless attempt to increase taxes, which was blocked by Congress.
+Contractionary fiscal policy: There was a reduction in public investments and a fruitless attempt to increase taxes, which was blocked by Congress.
 Additionally, the government maintained the system of multiple exchange rates, which had been introduced by Instruction 70 of SUMOC in the previous government.
 This contradicted the wishes of the International Monetary Fund (IMF), which sent a technical mission to Brazil in March 1955 to try to change this.
-However, the government demonstrated to the technicians that the fiscal revenue provided by auctions of foreign currency at different rates was essential for the country.
+However, the government demonstrated that fiscal revenue from foreign-currency auctions at different rates was essential for the country.

-The orthodox policies of Gudin had immediate detrimental effects.
-As liquidity in the economy suddenly dried up, there was a decrease in private investments and a series of bankruptcies and compositions.
-The crisis was so severe that the government was forced to carry out emergency rediscount operations, providing immediate cash to banks in exchange for debt securities they owned.
-Despite all this, there was no significant decline in the level of Brazilian industrial activity.
-Moreover, it’s true that the inflation inherited from Vargas decreased.
-However, this was not a consequence of contractionist policies — it was a result of falling international prices for agricultural products.
-An evidence of this is the fact that Brazilian industrial prices increased significantly during the same period.
+The orthodox policies of Gudin had immediate damaging effects.
+As liquidity suddenly dried up, private investment fell and a series of bankruptcies and creditor settlements followed.
+The crisis was severe enough that the government carried out emergency rediscount operations, providing immediate cash to banks in exchange for debt securities.
+Despite that shock, Brazilian industrial activity did not fall significantly.
+Inflation inherited from Vargas did decline, but falling international prices for agricultural products explain that movement better than the contractionary policy itself.
+One indication is that Brazilian industrial prices increased significantly during the same period.

 Eugênio Gudin’s priority, however, was to stabilize the country’s balance of payments, which was experiencing severe problems.
 An initial measure in this regard was securing external loans.
 Brazil had already secured 80 million dollars, obtained by former Finance Minister Oswaldo Aranha from the Federal Reserve Bank in Washington.
 Thanks to Gudin’s prestige among the international financial community, Brazil managed to secure another official loan, of the same amount, from the US government.
 However, as the new amount was deemed insufficient and the Eisenhower administration was reluctant to assist Brazil, Gudin had to seek an additional 200 million dollars in loans from private banks.
 This credit would be repaid over five years, at an interest rate of 2.5% per year, and would be backed by the country’s international gold reserves.
 Although involving large sums, these loans only solved the foreign exchange problems in the short term.